top of page

 The adjective 'impotent' has its roots in Latin.
 It is derived from the Latin word 'impotens,' which combines 'in-' meaning 'not' or 'without' and 'potens' meaning 'able' or 'powerful.'
 Therefore, the etymology of 'impotent' conveys the idea of being without power or lacking the ability to exert control or influence.
 In English, it is used to describe individuals or things that are powerless, weak, or lacking in the ability to achieve a desired effect or outcome.
 The term 'impotent' emphasizes the absence of potency or power, reflecting its historical connection to the concept of lacking the capacity to exert influence or control effectively.

-Quiz: Find the meaning of the adjective impotent:
+Find the correct meaning of the adjective impotent:

 Try Again!